-In addition to or in lieu of testing, any employee who has been instructed to return to the workplace must conduct symptom monitoring every day before reporting to work.
+Any employee who has been instructed to return to the workplace must conduct symptom monitoring every day before reporting to work.
 An employee must be free of ANY symptoms potentially related to COVID-19 or have had evaluation and clearance by a licensed healthcare provider to be eligible to report to work.
-Employees who have had close contact with a person with symptoms of a diagnosis of COVID-19 should immediately notify their direct supervisor and should not return to on-site work until they have completed the quarantine period recommended by their local public health department and/or the CDC.
+Employees who have had direct contact with a COVID-19 patient or who are otherwise at high risk of exposure should not return to on-site work until they have completed the recommended self-guarantine.

-Each institution will implement measures designed to confirm employee-self screening and/or equip qualified staff to perform testing or screening procedures.
+Each institution will implement measures designed to confirm employee-self screening and/or equip qualified staff to perform screening procedures.
 At this time, COVID-19 symptoms include the following: